brandur/sorg/content/passages-drafts/003-kumano-kodo.md

 small town called Chikatsuyu-oji, we reached Yunomine Onsen.

-In [002][passages002] I talked about certain villages famed for their onsens might adopt the word into their name.
+In [Passages 002][passages002] I talked about certain villages famed for their onsens might adopt the word into their name.
 This is the case for Yunomine -- a little cluster of inns tucked into a valley in the hart of the Kumano mountains.
 This was the one night on our hike that we'd splurged on a hotel, and as we climbed its steps we were greeted by Keiko's name drawn out in elaborate hand-written Kanji.
+Every morning, the innkeepers wake up and write out the names of the dozen or so guests who will be staying the night.

 The inn would draw out the complete set of names of their guests every morning.

 Our room was large and minimally furnished in the most tasteful possible way, with only a single low table